Green-Duck-Punch-LLC/LinkedSlides/README.md

 1.  **[GNU Affero General Public License Version 3 (AGPLv3)](https://www.gnu.org/licenses/agpl-3.0.html):** If you use the add-on or any derivative of its source code (including a container-bound script) under the AGPLv3, you must provide users with access to the corresponding source code under the terms of the AGPLv3.
 2.  **Commercial/Proprietary License:** A standard commercial/proprietary license is available for those who would prefer not to be subject to the restrictions of the AGPL.
 Details of this license are available upon request from Green Duck Punch, LLC.

-By contributing to this project, you agree to assign all rights to your contributions to Green Duck Punch, LLC, allowing them to be included in all licensing models, including future commercial releases.
+By contributing to this project, you agree to our [Contributor License Agreement](CLA.md) which allows Green Duck Punch, LLC to use your contributions under all licensing models, including future commercial releases.
+See the agreement for complete details.